rickygrosvenor-pramanick/elephant/README.md

 # Additional data and code
-### Full datasets
+### Full datasets and reproducing the paper
-We provide the full datasets of responses from 8 different models on OEQ and AITA, and Python notebooks to analyze the results, in the `full_datasets_from_paper` folder
+We provide the full datasets of responses from 8 different models on OEQ and AITA, and Python notebooks to analyze the results, in the `full_datasets_from_paper` folder.
+The code to run inference for all the models is in `get_all_OEQ.py` and `get_all_AITA_with_mitigations.py`.

-#### Mitigations for AITA: `get_responses_with_mitigations.py`
-In the same folder, run `python get_responses_with_mitigations.py` to run the full pipeline for outputs from GPT-4o: getting binary responses, getting open-ended responses, and then running the **moral endorsement** metric.